Edmond Ramus

-Ramus was born in Paris and first exhibited at the Paris Salon in 1847.
+Ramus was born in Paris and first exhibited at the Paris Salon of 1847.
 He was a pupil of the etcher Léon Gaucherel.
 He was awarded a bronze medal in 1881.
 He is listed as one of the contributors of eaux-fortes in the catalogue of objects for the palais de San Donato in 1880.
 He worked extensively for the French magazine L'Art.
+Some of his most familiar works are the portraits of Napoléon III, the Empress Eugénie, and Léon Gambetta.